selenide/selenide.github.io/_posts/2013-04-23-what-is-selenide.md

 And we discovered that every time we need to write the same code in order to start browser, close browser, take screenshots and so one.
-You can find a huge amount of topics ala "How to do this and that in Selenium" with a huge amount of code that you need to copy-pase into your project.
+You can find a huge amount of topics ala "How to do this and that in Selenium" with a huge amount of code that you need to copy-paste into your project.

-We asked ourself: why should UI Testing be so tedious?
+We asked yourself: why should UI Testing be so tedious?
 We decided to extract our repeating code into a separate open-source library.
 That's how [Selenide](https://selenide.org) was born.